Twins or More

 If you are pregnant with triplets, there is a higher chance of chromosomal conditions.
 Your healthcare professional should give you more information about this and what your options are for screening.
 They will also talk to you about what happens if 1 or more of your babies is found to have a high chance of having one of these conditions.

-All pregnant woman are also offered another scan at around 20 weeks to look at their babies’ physical development.
+All pregnant women are also offered another scan at around 20 weeks to look at their babies’ physical development.

 Getting more support